 Wedding Pallet Signs Tutorial Steps

 Break down the pallet.
 Lay the pallet on a flat surface.
-Using the circular saw, line it up on the inside of the inner cross bar.
+Using the circular saw, line it up on the inside of the inner crossbar.
 You are going to trim the wood at each end of the outside stringers.
-You will be wasting a little bit of wood, but like I mentioned above, this is the easiest method.
+You will be wasting a little bit of wood, but as I mentioned above, this is the easiest method.
 Cut along the inside line, all the way.